KiraGp-O/audioSP/README.md

 # MPG Script

+- work only for linux
-MPG is a Bash script that plays random audio files using the `mpv` player.
+- MPG is a Bash script that plays random audio files using the `mpv` player.

 ## Next Updates